 A Postcard from Grenfell

-A long conversation with a friend on the topic of recent tragedies and the gaping inequalities revealed therein inspired — or maybe required — me to cycle home from work via Grenfell Tower (Grenfell, she was right about the resonance of the name: Greenfield, Grendel, profoundly anglo-saxon, stuffed with immigrants and refugees — a metonym for England?).
+A long conversation with a friend on the topic of recent tragedies and the gaping inequalities revealed therein inspired — or maybe required — me to cycle home from work via Grenfell Tower (Grenfell, she was right about the resonance of the name: Greenfield, Grendel, profoundly anglo-saxon, crammed with multiple ethnicities — a metonym for England?).
 Google maps sent me from King's Cross, where I work, up to Camden town, round the top of Regent's park, along Regent's canal to Ladbroke Grove, a route I've never travelled before.
 I was struck, as I always am in London, by how quickly the neighbourhoods undulate from rich to poor — mansions overlook the canal; so do plain-Jane brick houses and grim tower blocks.
 Even the canal boats range from floating pleasure pads to broken down barges.
-And the people, their clothes, voices, choice of pastime, vocabulary, facial expressions, propensity for spitting in the street, all follow the gradient of cash.
+And the people, their clothes, voices, choice of pastime, vocabulary, facial expressions, all follow the gradient of cash.
 If you plotted the topography of wealth, this flat city would look like the Dolomites.
 I finally stopped checking my phone for directions when I saw the charred slab looming over the houses.

 Ben Okri, my friend informed me, wrote a poem describing what was left of the tower as a burnt matchbox.
 My first thought was that his metaphor was misleading: the shape of a matchbox, more or less, but a different kind of burning.
 I expected parts of it to have vanished into ash, others to be almost undamaged — like embers in a grate.
 But everything I could see was uniformly, hideously, scorched.
 The concrete bones were blackened but intact; the skin, eyes and innards of the building were completely gone.
 Less a matchbox than a giant urban being, burned alive as some sort of punishment, skeleton left as a warning.
 And I had this sense from the local people, of a ghastly thing they couldn't ignore but didn't want to look at any more; also that they could immediately discern — however purposeful I tried to look — that I was an interloper, a voyeur.